mayankbansal018/pdb_reader/README.md

 fixcov.exe <path_to_dll>

 ## Note
-Make sure pdb, & dll are present in same folder.
+- Make sure pdb, & dll are present in same folder.
+- Install VS2017 with C++ workload on your box